-Child protection information will be stored and handled in line with the principles set out in the Data Protection Act 1998 and the GDPR (2018) and the academy's Data Protection Policy (Stored in the academy Policies Folder and on the Academy website.)
+Child protection information will be stored and handled in line with the principles set out in the Data Protection Act (1998) and the GDPR (2018) and the academy's Data Protection Policy on the staff shared drive.

-The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+The Data Protection Act and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information will never be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-Paper records of concern forms and other written information will be stored in a locked facility accessed only by the Designated Safeguarding Lead and those identified as appropriate within the academy.
+Paper records of concern forms and other written information will be stored in a locked facility accessed only by the DSL and those identified as appropriate within the academy.
 Any electronic information will be password protected and only made available to relevant individuals.
 Every effort will be made to prevent unauthorised access.
 Sensitive information will not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
 If it is necessary to store child protection information on portable media, such as a CD or flash drive; these items will also be password protected and kept in locked storage.